Simhyeon/r4d/docs/modes.md

 ### Strict related modes

-There are various modes in processing

-First of all processor can be either **strict, lenient or purge**.
+Processor's error behaviour can be either **strict, lenient or purge**.

 Default mode is strict mode.
-Within strict mode, certain behaviours is not allowed or acts differently.
+Within strict mode, certain behaviours is not allowed.
+On strict mode,

 - Overriding environment variables is an error
 - Overriding existing macros is an error